Meteora in winter: rocky wonderland in Greece

 Rousanou is situated on a narrow and steep rock, and the current form was built on 16th century.
 The katholikon in the monastery is dedicated to the Transfiguration of Christ and is home to remarkable frescoes.
 It was originally a monk monastery, later turned to nunnery, and the present community of nuns has lived there since 1988, with 13 nuns nowadays.

 Holy Monastery of Varlaam

-Varlaam was founded in mid 14th century and includes a museum and the wooden Chapel of the Three Bishops.
-It is home to impressive collection of manuscripts, frescoes and icons.
+Varlaam was founded in mid 14th century and includes a museum and wooden Chapel of the Three Bishops.
+It is home to an impressive collection of manuscripts, frescoes and icons.
 Today 7 monks live in Varlaam Monastery.

 Holy Monastery of Great Meteoron

 Also called the Holy Monastery of the Transfiguration of Jesus.
 The oldest and biggest of the monasteries was founded on a huge rock around 1340.
 It’s home to rich collection of frescoes, a museum of manuscripts and a remarkable monastery library.